denisangel2k2/UBB/README.md

 # **[Babeș-Bolyai University Cluj-Napoca - Computer Science](https://www.cs.ubbcluj.ro)**
-Here you will find all my projects I do throught my university years
+Here you will find all my projects I do throughout my university years

 On top of that, I will try to delimit every part of the following 3 years in semesters and describe them with a quote and a video.